nemanja-m/algorithms-and-data-structures/playground/two-sum/README.md

 Task is to compute number of target values `t` in the interval [-10000, 10000] such that there are distinct numbers `x, y` in input array that satisfy `x + y = t`

+In this case we don't use `map` because even if lookup is `O(1)` we would still have billions of lookups.
+To be more precise, we would have
+20001 * 1000000 lookups, and that is too much.

+Instead, we sort input array and for each number `x` in array define window `[-10000 - x, 10000 - x]` then find numbers in that window.
+Count of numbers in each window is equal to count of numbers in interval `[-10000, 10000]` that are equal to sum of some 2 distinct number from input file.

 Run Coursera's test with:

 ``` bash